7 Tips for Hiking with Dogs

 Outdoor hiking with your dog is not only great exercise for you both and can be tailored to your experience level, but it also provides the mental stimulation your pup needs to thrive.
 The new sights, sounds, and smells pique your pup’s curiosity and can help them get in touch with their natural instincts.

 Hikes are also a perfect bonding experience.
 You and your dog will tackle this new experience together and you have a chance to practice new behaviors.
 An open, safe trail can be a good place to practice recall and other commands that will make your pup an ideal canine citizen.

-Of course, it’s always best to prepare before you hit the trail.
+Of course, preparing before you hit the trail is always best.
 From knowing how to prevent ticks on dogs while hiking to leaving no trace, we have some things to keep in mind when heading outdoors with your pet.

 Here are a few tips and things to consider that will make hiking with your dog that much better:

 - Prevent fleas & ticks with medication or a collar